You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 2. Magnetic socket and bit holder from old magnets 🧲

 Keep sockets, bits, and small steel parts organized by gluing strong magnets to a scrap steel strip or small tin.
-This keeps fasteners on hand and prevents them from rolling off the bench.
+This keeps fasteners within reach and stops them from rolling off the bench.

 Materials